Ashwitha-Rudrawalambi/alexa-appointment-scheduler/README.md

 ## Setup

-1. **Install Dependencies**: Install the required Python libraries using `pip install -r requirements.txt`.
+1. **Install Dependencies**: Install the required Python libraries.

 2. **Configuration**: Update the `creds.json` file with your Google Calendar API credentials.